 - From the left Navigation Pane of the application, choose Color Picker.

 - Now, toggle the option ON stating Enable Color Picker.
-By default, the shortcut to activate Color Picker is Win + Shift + C.
+The shortcut to activate Color Picker is Win + Shift + C by default.

 - To change the shortcut, under the Shortcut Menu, under Activate Color Picker, click on the text box and choose the new shortcut by pressing the keys on your keyboard.

-- Next, Color Picker has three activation modes, namely Color Picker with Editor Mode Enabled, Editor Mode, and Color Picker only.
+- Next, Color Picker has three activation modes: Color Picker with Editor Mode Enabled, Editor Mode, and Color Picker only.

 - Upon clicking and selecting a color, the first option will open a new dialog box with expanded information.

-- The second one will open the Editor Mode only, giving the user option to choose the color manually rather than using a picker tool.
+- The second one will open the Editor Mode only, allowing the user to choose the color manually rather than using a picker tool.